pureprofile/android-sdk-pureprofile/README.md

 ## Overview
 Pureprofile is a survey platform that delivers surveys instead of ads through mobile apps.
-The Pureprofile iOS SDK is an easy to use library for developers who want to integrate Purerprofile's surveying platform into their Android apps.
+The Pureprofile Android SDK is an easy to use library for developers who want to integrate Pureprofile's surveying platform into their Android apps.

 ### Requirements
 Minimum sdk version is 16.